 - Look out for teal pumpkins: You may have noticed teal pumpkins decorating your neighbors’ porches this month, and despite what you may think it’s not a part of some new style trend.
 Launched last Halloween, the Teal Pumpkin Project is a campaign encouraging people to raise awareness for food allergies by providing non-food treats for trick-or-treaters.
 Participants are asked to paint a pumpkin teal, and place it in front of their house along with a sign to indicate they have non-food treats available.

 Although these measures can help you and your child have an allergy-free Halloween, your child should first be allergy tested to discover his/her allergy triggers.
 This allows your doctor to create a proper course of treatment.
-Make an appointment today with Dr. Pasha to learn about your child’s treatment options!
+Visit ear, nose, and throat specialist Dr. Pasha today!
+Learn about your child’s treatment options!